-- Dairy free – instead of dairy cream cheese, use something like a dairy free cream cheese OR omit it all together and use a dusting of powdered sugar – same with the butter – Earth Balance butter is amazing!
+- Dairy free - instead of dairy cream cheese, the dairy free cream cheese is equally as delicious.
+OR omit the frosting all together and just use a dusting of powdered sugar on top.
+The same with the butter - dairy free butter preforms exactly the same - Earth Balance butter is amazing!

 - Single layer - no stacking or positioning layers

 - Versatile - make cupcakes with the batter!

 - Dairy free butter - I use the Earth Balance brand of buttery sticks.

 - Imperial brand sugar - for a sweet and perfectly textured cake, Imperial works beautifully, every time.

 - Organic eggs - the brown eggs I use are called Cage Free eggs